 During and before World War II, successful all-women swing bands were prominent.
-Some successful female bands were International Sweethearts of Rhythm, Phil Spitalny’s House of Charm, and Darlings of Rhythm.
+Some successful female bands were the International Sweethearts of Rhythm, Phil Spitalny’s House of Charm, and the Darlings of Rhythm.
 This granted women ensembles the opportunity to perform professionally.
 This was at a time when participation by women in both big bands and small groups were rare.
 Among some of the most reputed players were trumpeters Jean Ray Lee, Thelma Lewis, Tiny Davis, and saxophonists Roz Cron and Josephine Boyd.
 A few women succeeded as instrumentalists during the swing years.
 This includes pianist Mary Lou Williams and Marjorie Hyams.

 The international sweethearts of rhythm

 In conclusion, Swing music was a unique style of Jazz.
 Overall in the swing era, women dominated and it gave them a voice and a chance to shine.
 The swing era was an incomparable style of jazz, that influenced the jazz genre forever.